List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 Ermes Costello is Jolyne's friend in prison.
 When she was 17, her older sister allowed herself to be spotted by a homicidal car salesman named Sports Maxx, subsequently saving Ermes from his wrath, but ending her own life in the process.
 Enraged, Ermes deliberately had herself arrested in an effort to track Sports Maxx down.
 Her Stand, Kiss (キッス, Kissu), (Note: "Smack" in official English releases.) is a humanoid-like Stand covered in stickers depicting a woman's lips.
 Using the stickers will duplicate an item perfectly for as long as the sticker is on it.
 When the sticker is removed, the original item and the duplicate will violently smash into each other and fuse back together, leaving the original object damaged.
 Ermes is killed in the final battle with Pucci, but Emporio meets a hitchhiker with her appearance and personality after Pucci's defeat.

+In Japanese, she is voiced by Mutsumi Tamura in the anime and subsequent appearances, and Chizu Yonemoto in All Star Battle and Eyes of Heaven.
+In English, she is voiced by Tiana Camacho.